paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-009-allotment-of-indian-lands.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is act Feb.
 8, 1887, ch.
 119, 24 Stat.
-388, as amended, and is popularly known as the Indian General Allotment Act.
+388, and is popularly known as the Indian General Allotment Act.
 For classification of this Act to the Code, see Short Title note set out under [section 331 of this title](./chapter-009-allotment-of-indian-lands.md#section-331) and Tables.

 #### Codification
 Provisions relating to the grant of citizenship to certain Indians born within the territorial limits of the United States were omitted in view of act June 2, 1924, ch.
 233, 43 Stat.
 253, which granted citizenship to all non-citizen Indians born within the territorial limits of the United States.
 See [section 1401 of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1401&num=0&edition=prelim), Aliens and Nationality.